 What is remarkable about this short novel is not the story as such, but its telling.
 Structurally it is the most complex thing Wells ever wrote, certainly the only novel Wells ever wrote to directly confirm our understanding that he did, indeed, read Henry James.
 Everything in the book is as it were perused by men and women in the process of being interviewed, after the fact, by The Sea Lady’s actual implied author, a first-person writer not dissimilar to Wells himself, who does not himself appear in the text until page eighty-three, when the Club Story frame of the tale finally becomes clear … up to this point in the text, we have been reading material the implied author had garnered, after this encounter, and has presented to us as more or less connected narrative.
 [But] from this point, the Club Story frame opens into a series of Jamesian conversations between the narrator and his second cousin Melville, who is a friend of the bewildered Buntings and who … never actually witnesses the mermaid whose story he recounts.
 [Clute, Pardon This Intrusion (2006), 123]This is so insightful a reading I am compelled to forgive Clute the split-infinitive in his second sentence.
 He concludes ‘it is clear that Wells uses the Club Story here not to enforce witness, but to abscond.’
 That’s surely right.

 It also brings-in a second (after Fouqué's, I mean) textual influence, one I suspect though I can't prove.
 Earlier I quoted from Wells's letter to The Morning Post defending James's short fiction; and at this point the two men were good friends.
 Wells must have read James's 1901 novel The Sacred Fount, and presumably did so immediately prior to writing The Sea Lady.
-Perhaps the oddest of James's novels, The Sacred Fount is narrated by an unnamed individual who, staying as a guest at the stately home Newmarch, becomes obsessed by the idea that some of the other guests are have been rejuvenated by occult means.
+Perhaps the oddest of James's novels, The Sacred Fount is narrated by an unnamed individual who, staying as a guest at the stately home Newmarch, becomes obsessed by the idea that some of the other guests are being rejuvenated by occult means.
 Formerly dull Gilbert Long is much wittier and more lively than he used to be; Mrs. Brissenden looks much younger than her husband although in fact she’s ten years older.
 He begins to spin a theory that boils down to, but (it being James) is never expressed in precisely these terms, that these two are renewing their vitality by feeding, vampire-like, from the “sacred fount” of their sexual partners' energy.
 He goes around the party trying to identify who the respective sexual partners might be, modifies and complexifies his theory, discusses it with the poet Ford Obert—a name I’ve always assumed combined two of James’s friends, Ford Madox Ford and ‘Bert’ Wells—and the novel ends in a long, baffling conversation at midnight between Mrs. Brissenden in which she rebukes him for the foolishness of his theories.
 “My poor dear, you are crazy, and I bid you good-night!”

 It is a work that left contemporaries nonplussed (Edith Wharton said of it ‘I could cry over the ruins of such a talent!’) and has intrigued and infuriated critics.
 One problem with it is that the narrator makes such a huge and complicated matter out of something so obvious: that people enjoy sex.
 Rebecca West famously said the book ‘records how a week-end visitor spends more intellectual force than Kant can have used on The Critique of Pure Reason in an unsuccessful attempt to discover whether there exists between certain of his fellow-guests a relationship not more interesting among these vacuous people than it is among sparrows.’
 [Rebecca West, Henry James (1916), 107-08].
 It's a novel that achieves the remarkable feat of leaving the reader unsure whether it's saying something deep and elusive, or obvious and banal.
 At any rate, it does seem to me to be doing similar things to Wells's novel, not in terms of style, or tone, or even form, but just so far as talking about sex as a hidden force or power, via an oblique and un-fleshed-out fabulation: a kind of vampirism in the James, the mermaid femme fatale in the Wells.
 But it is also, in a way, another version of ‘The Great Good Place’.
 James's Newmarch is a wonderful haven whose appeal is grounded in its very boringness.
 Indeed, we might want to read the narrator's crazy theorising as his way of passing the otherwise leisurely and understimulating days.